microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// minVersion, and packageDependencyProcessorArchitectures values.
     static Boolean AreEquivalent(String packageDependencyId1, String packageDependencyId2);

-    /// Return true if this and otherPackageDependency would produce the same
+    /// Return true if this and other would produce the same
     /// package when resolved e.g. whether they share the same packageFamilyName,
     /// minVersion, and packageDependencyProcessorArchitectures values.
-    Boolean AreEquivalent(PackageDependency otherPackageDependency);
+    Boolean IsEquivalent(PackageDependency other);

     /// Define a package dependency for the current user.
 The criteria for a PackageDependency
     /// (package family name, minimum version, etc) may match multiple